0cococ/JGo/README.md

 # JGo
-Go and java are the glue that calls each other
+Go and java are the glue that calls each other.